osynge/whatenv/README.md

 ### Quattor AII ###

-Similar to whatenv but uses Opennebula RPC instructions to create VM's and is integrated with Quattor to deploy the VM's software.
+Similar to whatenv but uses Open nebula RPC instructions to create VM's and is integrated with Quattor to deploy the VM's software.

     https://github.com/quattor/aii/tree/master/aii-opennebula